MicrosoftDocs/windows-ai-docs/docs/index.md

 | [Release notes](release-notes.md) | Learn about the latest Windows ML features and fixes. |
 | [API reference](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning) | See detailed API reference. |

-If you'd like to see end-to-end code samples, we also have sample apps in the [Windows-Machine-Learning](https://github.com/Microsoft/Windows-Machine-Learning/tree/RS5) repo on Github.
+If you'd like to see end-to-end code samples, we also have sample apps in our [Windows-Machine-Learning](https://github.com/Microsoft/Windows-Machine-Learning/tree/RS5) repo on Github.

 ## Get Help